 With Recommended Monitors, you’ll have out-of-the-box access to the best monitoring practices for the services in your system, so you can incorporate actionable alerts into your monitoring workflow within minutes of installing your integrations.
 And because every alert triggered by a Recommended Monitor comes with a wealth of contextual data and detailed next steps, you’ll have all the information you need to conduct a comprehensive investigation.

-Recommended Monitors are now in private beta.
-If you’d like to register for access, sign up here.
+Recommended Monitors are now generally available.
+Check out our documentation for more information about getting started.
 If you’re a technology partner and you’d like to learn more about submitting a Recommended Monitor, check out the learning materials available within the Partner Portal.

 New to Datadog?
 Get started with a 14-day free trial.